 Collaboration with Law Enforcement: Code 16-1-24.1 requires the principal to notify appropriate law enforcement officials when any person violates policies concerning drugs, alcohol, weapons, physical harm to a person, or threatened physical harm to a person.
 Code 16-1-24.3 also requires school principals to notify appropriate law enforcement authority when there is a violation of the prohibition of firearms being brought to or possessed by students at schools.
 HB199 (2009) requires each local board to grant access to schools outside of student instructional hours to law enforcement and fire department personnel to enable them to prepare for responding to threats and emergency events affecting the school.
 A copy of the Satsuma Board of Education policy on Interrogations & Unannounced Visits by Law Enforcement can be found here.

 ALABAMA'S SAFE SCHOOLS HOTLINE 1-888-SAV-KIDS (888-728-5437)

 In late April of 1999, the State of Alabama implemented a statewide school safety hotline, 1-888-SAV-KIDS.
 This statewide hotline is operated by the Alabama Department of Public Safety's Missing and Exploited Children's Unit.
-By calling this toll-free hotline, Alabama's students, parents and concerned citizens may report their school safety related information and concerns on a anonymous basis 24-hours a day.
+By calling this toll-free hotline, Alabama's students, parents, and concerned citizens may report their school safety-related information and concerns on an anonymous basis 24-hours a day.